chack411/CongestionMonitor/Documentation/deploy-with-arm-template.md

 ### Modify parameters for your deployment

-You need to modify `parameters.json` in `CongestionMonitor/ARMTemplate` with your own parameters.
+You need to modify `parameters.json` in `ARMTemplate` with your own parameters.

 ```json
 {